GabeMitchell23/gfm48FastRobots/Lab5/lab5Writeup.md

 [Lowest PWM to Start Rotation](https://youtu.be/YScqIbheEow)

 The lowest PWM signal to keep the wheels in motion was also found.
-The robot started to move with a duty cycle of 60/255, but then it switched to a duty cycle of 47/255.
+In the video below, the robot started to move with a duty cycle of 60/255, but (at the 5 second mark) it switched to a duty cycle of 47/255.
 Any duty cycle below this would have caused the wheels to stall.
-In the video below, the robot switches to the lesser duty cycle at the 5 second mark.

 [Lowest PWM to Continue Rotation](https://youtu.be/pb3lOt78wqM)